gnif/LookingGlass/doc/overview.rst

 * the matching Looking Glass IDD in the Windows guest; and
 * SPICE only for the fallback or convenience services you need.

-Use matching Looking Glass releases for the current client, IDD and OBS plugin.
+Use matching Looking Glass releases for the current client, IDD, and OBS plugin.
 The shared-memory protocol changes between releases and incompatible components will not connect.
 Users of the legacy host application must use the complete matching B7 stack described below.